German Bund yields slightly off two-week highs before payrolls

-LONDON, Nov 6 (Reuters) - German Bund yields held near to their highest in two weeks on Friday before U.S. jobs data that may have a decisive impact on expectations about the chances of a Federal Reserve interest rate hike next month.
+LONDON, Nov 6 (Reuters) - German Bund yields held close to their highest in two weeks on Friday ahead of key U.S. jobs data that could have a decisive impact on expectations about the chances of a Federal Reserve interest rate hike next month.

-With the European Central Bank tipped to opt for more monetary stimulus in the euro area, a strong U.S. non-farm payrolls report could highlight a growing divergence in policy among major central banks.
+With the European Central Bank now widely expected to opt for more monetary stimulus to lift inflation in the euro area, a strong U.S. non-farm payrolls report could highlight a growing divergence in policy among major central banks.

-Yields across the euro zone were little changed, with the benchmark 10-year Bund yield down 1 basis point at 0.59 percent, a tad below two-week highs hit on Thursday.
+Yields across the euro zone debt markets were little changed, with the benchmark 10-year Bund yield down 1 basis point at 0.59 percent, a tad below two-week highs hit on Thursday.

 “If we get a strong payrolls report today, it will highlight the diverging policies between the Fed and ECB,” RIA Capital Markets bond strategist Nick Stamenkovic said.